 When courts apply statutory guidelines to calculate spousal maintenance, the amount of spousal maintenance payments is determined by subtracting 25% of the recipient’s “net income” from 33.33% of the payor’s net income.
 For more on this, check out our article: How is Illinois Spousal Maintenance Calculated in 2019?

-A party’s “net income” is determined by calculating certain expenses from the party’s “gross income.”
+A party’s “net income” is determined by subtracting certain expenses from the party’s “gross income.”
 We will explain the definition of gross income as well as the items that are deducted from gross income to arrive at net income below.

 “Gross Income” is defined as all income from all sources except maintenance payments awarded in the pending proceedings.